gnilskotina/CustomOverlayDonationalerts/README.md

 ## Description.
 Flexible wrapper for donation notifications.
 Full customization of animations and appearance of the alert.
+There will be many more changes.

 ---